Ryan-Rudes/exploration_agent/README.md

 ```
 Then, you'll need to enter the environment ID of one of OpenAI gym's Atari environments. \
 You can select one [here](https://gym.openai.com/envs/#atari).
 It doesn't work with every environment, because some function differently than others.
-Look at the included file, `valid_environments.txt`, for a list of all environment IDs that work with this script.
+Look at the included file, `valid_environments.txt`, for a list of 97 environment IDs that work with this script.
+Some commonly known ones that work are:
+ 1. Pitfall-v0
+ 2. MontezumaRevenge-v0
+ 3. Qbert-v0
+ 4. Breakout-v0